wubw/BinweiBlog/2017/introduction_to_javascript.rst

 A language is statically typed if the type of a variable is known at compile time.
 A language is dynamically typed if the type is associated with run-time values, and not named variables/fields/etc.

-Dynamic Typing Can be Powerful with much power comes much responsibility

 .. code-block:: javascript